-If the Wi-fi is not working on your iDevice right after iOS7 upgrade, things can go real bad.
+If the Wi-fi is not working on your iDevice right after iOS7 upgrade, things can go really bad.
 If you depend on Wi-fi for app upgrades, iCloud sync and pretty much everything else, it can be really frustrating.

-Here are some of things you can try to fix Wi-fi issues after an iOS 7 upgrade.
+Here are some of the things you can try to fix Wi-fi issues after an iOS 7 upgrade.

 The Airplane Mode Fix